CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-crafted skill description that clearly identifies its niche (Azure AI Anomaly Detector SDK for Java) and provides explicit 'Use when' guidance.
-The main weakness is that the capabilities could be more specific about concrete actions beyond the general categories of anomaly detection types.
+This is a solid skill description that clearly identifies its niche (Azure AI Anomaly Detector SDK for Java) and includes an explicit 'Use when' clause with relevant trigger terms.
+The main weakness is that the 'what' portion could be more specific about concrete actions beyond 'build applications'.
+The trigger terms and distinctiveness are strong due to the specific technology stack.

 Suggestions